You can give blood if you are at least 16 years old (there is no upper age limit), weigh a minimum of 110 pounds and are in good health.

 - Health Screening:

-- A nurse will review the health history questionnaire with you, check your temperature, iron level, blood pressure and pulse.
+- A collection specialist will review the health history questionnaire with you, check your temperature, iron level, blood pressure and pulse.

 - Your actual donation will last 8-10 minutes.
-A nurse will monitor you at all times while you are in the donor chair.
+A collection specialist will monitor you at all times while you are in the donor chair.

 - You will be asked to spend 10-15 minutes in the canteen or registration area on a mobile event while enjoying snacks and juice.